 Functional and traditional resumes are not the only resume types to choose from.
 For example, if you want to both highlight your skills and include your chronological work history, consider a combination resume.

-If you are in a creative position (such as graphic design), consider using a nontraditional resume.
+If you are in a creative field (such as graphic design), consider using a nontraditional resume.
 This kind of resume allows you to include visuals, such as graphs and infographics.
 This way, you can show off your design skills within the resume.

 When to Use a Functional Resume

 Functional resumes are ideal for people who do not have lots of work experience related to the job they are applying for.
-If you are switching careers, are new to the field, or have gaps in your employment, consider a functional resume.
+If you are switching careers, are new to the field, or have gaps in your employment, consider using a functional resume.

-Functional Resume Example
+Functional Resume Example & Template

 Read below for an example of a functional resume.
 This example includes a resume summary statement, which is a great way to quickly demonstrate your skills and abilities.
-It also includes a concise list of experience, and a detailed list of skills.
+It also includes a concise list of experience and a detailed list of skills.

 John A. Doe